Dorian, back to a Category 3 hurricane, creeps up US coast

 Dorian crashed into the Bahamas as its strongest hurricane on record, leaving widespread devastation and at least 20 people dead.
 (Source: CNN)

-Dorian had crashed into the island nation as its strongest hurricane on record leaving widespread devastation and at least 20 people dead.
+Dorian squatted over the island nation as its strongest hurricane on record, leaving widespread devastation and at least 20 people dead.
 But it weakened substantially in the days since, dropping from a Category 5 to a Category 2 storm before increasing again late Wednesday.
-Dorian could maintain this intensity for several or so before gradual weakening through Saturday, according to the National Hurricane Center.
+Dorian could maintain this intensity for several days before gradually weakening through Saturday, according to the National Hurricane Center.

-As of early Thursday over 16,800 in Charleston County and over 6,800 in Beaufort County were without power, according to Dominion Energy.
-Berkeley Electric Cooperative reports another 4,900 in Charleston County.
+As of early Thursday more than 68,700 customers in Charleston County and over 15,200 in Beaufort County were without power, according to Dominion Energy.
+Berkeley Electric Cooperative reports another 12,600 lost electricity in Charleston County.

 Duke Energy in a news release Wednesday said it expected the storm to cause 700,000 outages in the Carolinas and that it brought in resources from 23 states and Canada to respond "as soon as it was safe to do so."